 Full Interpretive Tour – with a Guide (1 ½ – 2 hours)

-Information on geological and local history, story-telling about Koalas, other fauna such as birds, frogs and lizards, insects, flora, & bush-tucker including tasting (seasonal)
+Walk leaves from the Information Centre and takes you through paths to the boardwalk and viewing deck.
+While every effort is made to spot our koalas, no guarantee can be given that koalas will be seen on any given day.
+Information is provided on geological and local history, story-telling about Koalas, other fauna such as birds, frogs and lizards, insects, flora, & bush-tucker including tasting (seasonal)

 Catering (by prior arrangement)